murphygroup/cellorganizer-documentation_old/source/chapters/cellorganizer_options/slml2info_options.rst

 slml2info
 ********
-Generate a report from information extracted from a genearative model file.
+This function generates a report from information extracted from a genearative model file.

 =============================  ===============================================================
         Inputs                                             OArguments